-As you meander through Barcelona’s medieval heart with remains of the Roman walls which stretch between The Rambla and Via Laietana, a network a small often cobble stoned streets which have some of the oldest and quirky shops.
-The most remarkable are marked with a small plaque in the pavement.
+As you meander through Barcelona’s medieval heart with remains of the Roman walls which stretch between The Rambla and Via Laietana, a network of small often cobble-stoned streets which have some of the oldest and quirky shops.
+The most remarkable are marked with a small plaque on the pavement.

 Stop at the Picasso museum which is home to an extensive collection of artwork by Pablo Picasso, the renowned Spanish artist.

 From here head to Plaza del Pi with a church of the same name.
 On weekends the plaza turns into a fruit, vegetable and art market where local artists display and sell their paintings.
 You’ll find countless small cafes and restaurants where you can eat and drink at reasonable prices.
 Look out for the signs which will lead you to Spain’s oldest and smallest Synagogue in the Jewish district Call.

 Then to the famous La Rambla.
 This broad avenue is famous for its flower stalls, cheese stalls and trinkets but it's also a spot for pickpocketing so keep your valuables close.
 They also used to keep and sell livestock like chickens, but that’s not allowed anymore so La Rambla has lost some of its originality.
 You can still find plenty of people buying souvenirs along this famous Rambla.